 And as your child nears his or her first birthday, think about asking for experiences instead of gifts.
 A membership to the zoo or museum is more meaningful than another stuffed animal or toy.
 You can spend the morning looking at animals or playing in bubbles at the children’s museum.
 You both have fun and your house isn’t covered in toys (at least not for those few hours).

 I hope this helps as you prepare for your new little bundle of joy.
 And, congratulations!
-For more ideas, take this class on keeping your kids stuff and clothes organized.
-It will help keep you organized for years to come!

 That’s a great question.
 You feel like you’re functioning just fine with all of your stuff.
 Maybe you spend 20 minutes in the morning looking for a pair of shoes (yours or your kids), every now and then.
 You can find something important on your desk if given a few minutes to search for something.
 And you rarely miss any appointments.
 So why bother getting organized?